jeremymordecai628/alx-higher_level_programming/0x0A-python-inheritance/README.md

-i am here to solve inherintance
+ i will solve this inheritances